Safety and Well-Being

-A trained volunteer will place a phone call on a regularly scheduled basis to a senior who is in need of someone to touch base with them to ensure their well-being and to have a friendly conversation.
-These daily calls offer a sense of security and support seniors in their choice to remain living independently.
+A trained volunteer will schedule a phone call with a senior on a regularly basis to ensure their well-being and to have a friendly conversation.
+These daily calls offer a sense of security and support for seniors in their choice to remain living independently.

 Is there a fee?

 There is no charge or fee for this service.
 Donations to keep this program going are always welcomed.

 We are here to help you!